1.American Express Cobalt® Card

 - 1%Cash back on all other purchases

-Earn 4% cash back on groceries, gas, and electric vehicle charging, 2% on dining, transportation, and recurring payments, and 1% on all other purchases.
+Earn 4% cash back on groceries and gas, 2% on transportation, dining, and recurring payments.

 Pros: